jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Sophie: Sometimes I feel sorry for her.
 > Gustave: Who, the- the Paintress??
 > Sophie: Look at her.
 She looks... sad.
 Maybe she's a prisoner too.
 Stuck in the same cycle with us.

 No ideas yet.

+> Prologue
+> Sophie: But I have hope that you and Gustave will change things, so no one has to go through this impossibe choice again.

+No ideas yet.

+> Prologue
+> Emma: You and I both know the political complexities that necessitate the Expedition.
+It is vital for morale, but it's a bloodless guillotine, is what it is.

+Flavor text for Emma

+> Prologue
+> Emma: We're her guardians, not her jailers.

+No ideas yet.